Service charge structure evaluation

 Concurrent with the implementation of the new stormwater service charge, the City Council approved a reduction of sewer and water service charges.
-This reduction is to account for the fact that some of the new stormwater revenues would be covering some activities that are currently funded by sewer and water revenues.
-This would reduce a customer’s sewer bill by 6% and reduce a customer’s water bill by 2%.
+This reduction is to account for the fact that some of the new stormwater revenues are paying for some activities that are currently funded by sewer and water revenues.
+This will reduce a customer’s sewer bill by 6% and reduce a customer’s water bill by 2%.
 This results in approximately a $4 reduction in an average residential customer’s monthly sewer and water bill.
-These water and sewer rate reductions will be effective March 1, 2017.
+These water and sewer rate reductions became effective March 1, 2017.

 Sample Single Family Residential Bill Calculation (for typical residential lots)

 *Net impact to a typical residential customer would be just under $3, after approximately a $4 reduction in sewer and water rates.